 Recently I have been studying protons from neutrino interactions that are below the track reconstruction threshold at the ND280 sub-detector of T2K, and how the modelling of these protons can bias our measurements of neutrino oscillation parameters.

-I also provide DAQ and electronics support for the T2K near detector and T2K data analyses, and will take part in the preparation of the DAQ system for the Hyper-K experiment - the next generation megaton sized water Cherenkov detector with unprecedented physics potential.
+I also provide DAQ and electronics support for the running and upgrade of the T2K near detector, and work on developing the DAQ system for Hyper-K - the next generation megaton sized water Cherenkov detector with unprecedented physics potential.

-I am a postdoctoral research associate in the Neutrino Group at Rutherford Appleton Laboratory, at the Science and Technology Facilities Council, and a visiting researcher here at the University of Oxford.
+I am a researcher in the Neutrino Group at Rutherford Appleton Laboratory, at the Science and Technology Facilities Council, and a visiting researcher here at the University of Oxford.
 I completed both my undergraduate and DPhil degrees at the University of Oxford, and was also the inaugural recipient of the Kavli IPMU Oxford DPhil Fellowship.